theochemel/SwiftWamp/README.md

 ## SwiftWamp - Swift WAMP implementation

 SwiftWamp is a WAMP implementation in Swift.
+SwiftWamp is a based to [Swamp 0.1.0](https://github.com/iscriptology/swamp/releases/tag/0.1.0)

 It currently supports calling remote procedures, subscribing on topics, and publishing events.
 It also supports authentication using ticket & wampcra authentication.

-SwiftWamp `0.2.0` utilizes WebSockets as its only available transport, and JSON as its serialization method.
+SwiftWamp `0.2.1` use WebSockets as its only available transport, and JSON as its serialization method.

-Contributions to support MessagePack & Raw Sockets will be merged gladly!
+Contributions will be merged gladly!

 ## Requirements
-iOS 8.0 or OSX 10.9
+iOS 8.0

 ## Installation
 SwiftWamp is available through cocoapods.
 Add